King Ampaw: Other activities

 Ampaw is a founding member of FEPACI (Pan African Federation of Filmmakers), FESPACO, the Ghana Academy of Film and Television Arts (GAFTA), and the Directors' Guild of Ghana (DGG).

 Recognition and awards

-Ampaw's films have been praised internationally and have won numerous awards, including the Film Critics Award for Kukurantumi: Road to Accra at FESPACO, the Input Film Award for Juju in the Czech Republic, and the Talifa Film Festival Award in Spain for No Time to Die.
+He has been given several awards including the Film Critics Award for Kukurantumi at FESPACO in Ouagadougou, the Input Film Award for Juju in Czech Republic, the Talifa Film Festival Award in Spain for No Time to Die.
+Ampaw was also the first filmmaker to win an Honorary Award at the Africa Movie Academy Awards (AMAA) and received a Lifetime Achievement Award in 2013 at the Accra International Film Festival.